ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <p>
       <div style="font-size:120%">
          <h3>Today</h3>A chance of showers and thunderstorms after 1pm.
 Partly sunny.
 High near 88, with temperatures falling to around 86 in the
          afternoon.
-South southwest wind 2 to 6 mph.
+South wind 2 to 6 mph.
 Chance of precipitation is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">